De Havilland Vampire: India

-The Indian Air Force (IAF) inducted the de Havilland Vampire in 1948, marking its transition into the jet age.
-The Vampire's introduction presented several challenges, including maintenance difficulties and the need for new operational doctrines.
+On 6 November 1948, the Indian Air Force (IAF) took delivery of its first three de Havilland Vampires at Palam Air Force Station, Delhi; these were procured under a large-scale expansion and modernisation programme.
+As its introduction marked the IAF's transition into the jet age, the Vampire presented several challenges to the service, including maintenance difficulties and the need to adopt new operational doctrines.
 Despite these hurdles, the Vampire played a crucial role in modernizing the IAF and laid the foundation for its future jet operations.

-On 6 November 1948, the Indian Air Force (IAF) took delivery of its first three de Havilland Vampires at Palam Air Force Station, Delhi; these were procured under a large-scale expansion and modernisation programme.
-No. 7 Squadron IAF received its first Vampires in January 1949.
-No. 17 Squadron IAF also operated the type.
+The first unit to received the type was No. 7 Squadron IAF in January 1949.
 No. 37 Squadron IAF flew a number of Vampire NF54 night reconnaissance missions over Goa during the 1961 Annexation of Goa from Portuguese rule, sometimes coming under anti-aircraft fire.
+A flight of four IAF Vampires managed to sink a Portuguse patrol vessel off the coast of Diu, using cannon fire and rockets.